solomonirailoa/java/KnapsackProblem/README.md

 in CS214 Moodle shell, under the Assignment 2 topic of Discussion.
 Alternatively, you can send me an email via Student Online Services.

 Importing a ZIP'ed NetBeans Project by using only a NetBeans IDE should be easy.
+You are advised to use your student account to access the link above, and not to use your personal account like @gmail , or @yahoo etc. Again, use "......@student.usp.ac.fj" account only.

 Prepared by: Ratu Solomoni Railoa (s11123197@student.usp.ac.fj)